josephlee188/Fluid-simulation-Navier-Stokes-eqn.-/README.md

 This is written solely as a practice for Julia language.

-The algorithms presented here are almost direct copy of the following sources;
+The algorithms presented here are almost direct copy of the following great sources;

 - https://mikeash.com/pyblog/fluid-simulation-for-dummies.html